 Can I drink protein powder while pregnant?

-While many women consume protein powder while pregnant, here at Bulk Nutrients we always include the mandatory "supplementary sports foods" warning on all our protein powders which states they should not be taken by pregnant women.
+At Bulk Nutrients, we always include the mandatory "supplementary sports foods" warning on all our protein powders, which states that they should not be taken by pregnant women.

 Which is better — Whey Protein Isolate or Concentrate?